jprochazk/garde/README.md

 | skip         | `#[garde(skip)]`                                 | skip validation                                      | -              |
 | custom       | `#[garde(custom(<function or closure>))]`        | a custom validator                                   | -              |

 Additional notes:
 - For `length` and `range`, either `min` or `max` may be omitted, but not both.
 - `length` and `range` use an *inclusive* upper bound (`min..=max`).
 - `length` uses `.chars().count()` for UTF-8 strings instead of `.len()`.
 - For `contains`, `prefix`, and `suffix`, the pattern must be a string literal, because the `Pattern` API [is currently unstable](https://github.com/rust-lang/rust/issues/27721).
-- Nested validation using `dive` may not be combined with any other rule.

 ### Custom validation